suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The sender and recipient identities are left empty.

-The following fields in {{cddl-context-info}} require an explantation:
+The following fields in {{cddl-context-info}} require an explanation:

-- The COSE_KDF_Context.AlgorithmID field contains the algorithm identifier for A128KW (value -4), A192KW (value -4), or A256KW (value -5).
+- The COSE_KDF_Context.AlgorithmID field MUST contain the algorithm identifier for AES Key Wrap algorithm utilized.
+This specification uses the following
+values: A128KW (value -4), A192KW (value -4), or A256KW (value -5)

-- The COSE_KDF_Context.SuppPubInfo.keyDataLength field contains the key length of the algorithm in the COSE_KDF_Context.AlgorithmID field expressed as the number of bits.
+- The COSE_KDF_Context.SuppPubInfo.keyDataLength field MUST contain the key length of the algorithm in the COSE_KDF_Context.AlgorithmID field expressed as the number of bits.
 For A128KW the value is 128, for A192KW the value is 192, and for A256KW the value 256.